Carson McCullers: Death

 McCullers suffered throughout her life from several illnesses and from alcoholism.
-At age of 15, she contracted rheumatic fever, which resulted in rheumatic heart disease.
+At the age of 15, she contracted rheumatic fever, which resulted in rheumatic heart disease.
 As a result of the heart damage sustained, McCullers suffered from strokes that began in her youth.
+In 1962, she had a breast cancer surgery and mastectomy.
 She lived the last twenty years of her life in Nyack, New York, where she died on September 29, 1967, at the age of 50, after a brain hemorrhage.
 She is buried in Oak Hill Cemetery.

 Criticism

 McCullers's style is often described as Southern Gothic, as the majority of her works take place in the Southern United States and feature eccentric characters suffering from loneliness interspersed by moments of deep empathy.
 In a discussion with the Irish critic and writer Terence de Vere White, McCullers said, "Writing, for me, is a search for God".
 Other critics have variously detected tragicomic or political elements in her writing.

 The most recent scholarly collection of commentaries on her work is Carson McCullers in the Twenty-First Century (2016), edited by Graham-Bertolini and Kayser.